 How to enter the Admirals Club

 My preferred option to gain entrance to the Admirals Club is to hold the Citi® / AAdvantage® Executive World Elite™ Mastercard®.
-The annual fee of $450 is the same price that top-tier American Airlines Executive Platinum fliers would pay for membership and $100 less than fliers without status.
+The annual fee of $450 is cheaper than top-tier American Airlines Executive Platinum fliers would pay for membership ($550) and $200 less than fliers without status ($650).

 Plus, with the AAdvantage Executive credit card, you can bring in your immediate family or up to two guests at no charge.
 People who buy their Admirals Club membership don’t get that option unless they buy a household membership which can cost as much as $1,250.

 Credit cardholders can add up to 10 authorized users to the credit card.
 Each of them gets the same entrance privileges as the primary cardholder.
 This includes bringing in their immediate family or two guests.

 American Express Centurion Lounge

 The American Express Centurion Lounge is even more exclusive.
-It’s one of the reasons why I believe Amex Platinum is worth it.
-The only way that you can gain entrance is to be a cardholder of one of three cards:
+It’s one of the reasons why I believe The Platinum Card® from American Express is worth it.
+The only way that you can gain entrance is to be a cardholder of one of five cards:

 - The personal option: The Platinum Card® from American Express

 - The small business option: The Business Platinum Card® from American Express

 - American Express Corporate Platinum

 Centurion Lounge locations

-Although there are only 9 Centurion Lounges and 7 American Express lounges around the world, American Express has developed partnerships offering American Express Platinum cardholders access to over 1200 global lounges.
+Although there aren’t many Centurion Lounges, American Express has developed partnerships offering American Express Platinum cardholders access to over 1200 global lounges.
 Here are the partners: